iProov/ios/README.md

 * **alreadyEnrolled** - During enrolment, a user with this user ID has already enrolled.
 * **unknownIdentity** - Some Service Providers will reject user IDs that have not enrolled.
 * **userPressedBack** - The user voluntarily pressed the back button to end the claim.
-* **userPressedHome** - The user voluntarily pressed the device’s home button to send the app to the background.
+* **userPressedHome** - The user voluntarily pressed the device's home button to send the app to the background.
-* **unsupportedDevice** - The device is not supported, i.e. does not have a front-facing camera.
+* **unsupportedDevice** - The device is not supported, (i.e. does not have a front-facing camera).
 At present, this error should never be triggered.
+* **cameraDenied** - The user disallowed access to the camera when prompted.
 * **unknownError** - An unknown error has occurred (this should not happen).
-If you find this returned, please let us know.
+If you find this returned, please let us know the associated value.

 **Objective-C:**
 ```objc